Mahoning Co. Land Bank assures community its main goal is to revitalize neighborhoods

-STRUTHERS, Ohio (WKBN) – Mahoning County Treasurer Daniel Yemma addressed some concerns Wednesday night about the role of the Mahoning County Land Bank in Struthers.
+STRUTHERS, Ohio (WYTV) – Mahoning County Treasurer Daniel Yemma addressed some concerns Wednesday night about the role of the Mahoning County Land Bank in Struthers.

 The land bank acquires neglected properties through the county from tax foreclosures.